 If you know you’re getting married, but you have some time before the actual wedding planning process begins, then you should start saving now.
 Having money set aside specifically for your wedding will save you a lot of stress down the road, and it will lessen the temptation to rely on credit cards.

 If you’re unsure where to start, I recommend using the CIT Savings Builder to automate your wedding savings.
-If you deposit at least $100 per month, you can earn a generous 0.45% interest rate.
+If you deposit at least $100 per month, you can earn a great interest rate.
 And unlike other savings accounts, CIT never charges any maintenance or transfer fees.

 2. Agree on a budget from the start